-Three-Fan Status Monitors with Firmware/Software Control On/Off
+Three-Fan Status Monitors with Firmware/Software On/Off Control

 The PC health monitor can check the RPM status of the cooling fans.
-The on-board 3-pin CPU fan is controlled by the ACPI BIOS and the ACPI enabled operating system.
+The onboard 3-pin CPU fan is controlled by the ACPI BIOS and the ACPI-enabled operating system.
 The thermal fans are controlled by the overheat detection logic.

-Environment Temperature Control
+Environmental Temperature Control

-The thermal control sensor will monitor the real-time CPU temperature.
-It will turn on the back-up fan whenever the CPU temperature goes over the user-defined threshold.
+The thermal control sensor monitors the CPU temperature in real-time and will turn on a back-up fan whenever the CPU temperature exceeds a user-defined threshold.
 The overheat circuitry runs independently from the CPU.
-It can still monitor the overheat condition even if the CPU is in sleep mode.
+It can continue to monitor for overheat conditions even when the CPU is in sleep mode.
 Once it detects that the CPU temperature is too high, it will automatically turn on the back-up fan to prevent any overheat damage to the CPU.
-The on-board chassis thermal circuitry can monitor the overall system temperature and alert users when the chassis temperature is too high.
+The onboard chassis thermal circuitry can monitor the overall system temperature and alert users when the chassis temperature is too high.